Date 02 Dec 2025

 “During a lucid dream, an individual can access effective methods for processing trauma and grief, overcoming phobias, and even forming new patterns for healthier behavior — in dreams first and continuing into waking life,” says Annerino.

-“As the lucid dreamer acts more as a “director” than as an “actor” in their dreams, scenes can be experienced second-hand, giving the dreamer a once-removed and safe distance for emotional processing.”
+“As the lucid dreamer acts more as a “director” than as an “actor” in their dreams, memory scenes can be experienced second-hand, giving the dreamer a once-removed and safe distance for emotional processing.”

 This sense of control helps quell feelings of anxiety and helplessness, instilling instead a feeling of peace and serenity, she explains.